 Stem Cell Transplantation Results

-At Memorial Sloan Kettering, we are committed to improving the outcomes of patients who undergo stem cell transplantation for the treatment of multiple myeloma.
-Most patients who receive a stem cell transplant at our hospital recover extremely well.
+At Memorial Sloan Kettering, we are committed to improving the outcomes of people who undergo stem cell transplantation for the treatment of multiple myeloma.
+Most people who receive a stem cell transplant at MSK recover extremely well.

-In fact, an independent study conducted by the US National Marrow Donor Program in 2012 showed that Memorial Sloan Kettering significantly exceeded its predicted rate of one-year survival for patients undergoing allogeneic bone marrow transplantation.
+In fact, an independent study conducted by the US National Marrow Donor Program in 2012 showed that MSK significantly exceeded its predicted rate of one-year survival for people who had allogeneic bone marrow transplantation.

-In addition, we have developed new growth factors and other medications to increase the number of stem cells that are available for collection, which increases chances of a successful outcome after a transplant.
+In addition, we have developed new growth factors and other medications to increase the number of stem cells that are available for collection.
+That increases the chances of a successful outcome after a transplant.